-Electronic devices should be password protected so that content cannot be accessed by unauthorised users.
+Electronic devices allocated to teachers are password protected so that content cannot be accessed by unauthorised users.

 Cameras, photography and images:

 Excalibur Primary School will obtain parents' and carers' written consent for photographs to be taken or published (for example, on our website or in newspapers or publications).